One of the biggest challenges is investing for your children, grandchildren, nieces or nephews.

 You can see a summary report by FINRA BrokerCheck here.

 Clicking on the “detailed report” link will show you any current complaints against Stockpile.

 Alternatives To Stockpile

-Are there any other options out there other than Stockpile for stock investing?
-There are a few.
-Here is a short list, including Robinhood vs. Stockpile.
+Are there any other options out there other than Stockpile for buying stocks?

 The bottom line is if your goal is to get your kids, grandkids or nieces or nephews investing, Stockpile is your best option.